charliedowler/grunt-encrypt/README.md

 # grunt-encrypt

-> The best Grunt plugin ever.
+> Encrypt your files with Grunt

 ## Getting Started
 This plugin requires Grunt `~0.4.5`